blueminder/fightcade-joystick-kb-controls/_instructions.markdown

 # Fightcade Game Controller / Numpad Control
 * Author: blueminder (Enrique Santos)
 * Created: 2023-05-11

 ## Motivation
 In the process of turning my mini arcade cabinet into a dedicated Fightcade machine, I became annoyed at switching between joystick & mouse while looking for new matches.
 To scratch this itch, I started adding joystick/keyboard navigation to the Fightcade UI.

-Controls are optimized for switching between current open lobbies, challenging players, spectating matches, and loading the emulator offline for testing/training.
+Controls are optimized for switching between game lobbies, challenging players, spectating matches, and loading the emulator offline for testing/training.
 As much as I could, I wanted to make sure that any actions performed via game controller did not require an external keyboard or mouse use to close external windows.

 ## Installation
 1. Download [inject.js](https://gist.githubusercontent.com/blueminder/818745061ac4b9dfd3b7f7f19d5343bb/raw/b2d476370eefc449cd1bf64216ef1f3bfa5292c8/inject.js) and place it in your `Fightcade\fc2-electron\resources\app\inject` directory.